Who runs AskTheRav?

 The AskTheRav project is overseen by Rabbi Yosef Yeshaya Braun, Morah D’Asra and executive member of the Beis Din.
 All answers are reviewed by Rabbi Braun.

 How do I ask a question?

-It is recommended to first search your question using the search bar, or to search by tags.
+It is recommended to first search your question using the search bar, or to search by categories.